kaumaron/NJcomCOVIDData/README.md

 on a daily basis (12 PM EST --> Pushed to 2 PM EST, 4/11/2020 published at 12:30 PM EST).
 The data is parsed to extract the **City, County, Cases of COVID-19, as well as any reported deaths and recoveries**.
 In my opinion the data set is most likely not as robust and accurate as would be ideal.
+For example, counties have stopped reporting city level data since this project was created, while other counties have never provided a break down.

 ## Data
 The extracted data is then formatted and joined with a ZIP list using City and County to